 - The information to be verified, which can be a single verifiable data item, or a group of verifiable data items related to an evidence record. - The status of the verification: - Not yet submitted.
 One or more documents are required to verify this information but were not yet submitted. - Documentation submitted.
 The caseworker is reviewing the submitted documents or has verified some of the required documents for multiple verifiable data items. - Verified A caseworker has successfully verified this item of information with the submitted documents. - The person for which information needs to be verified, that is, the case participant.
 For example For James Smith. - The due date, that is, the date by which the documents are to be submitted by the citizen.
 For example, Due 26 Sept.
 By default, this is the same date as the date that the information needs to be verified by the caseworker.
 If needed, your organization can configure a lead time to the due date so that document are submitted earlier to give caseworkers enough time to verify the evidence and process the application. - The names of any programs that are associated with an application case, or product deliveries that are associated with an integrated case, depending on whether a citizen is applying for or receiving benefits.
-Application for ... receiving shown for application cases, for example, Application for Rent Assistance.
-The program name is shown for product delivery cases, for example Food Assistance.
+Application for ... c to show the complete that are associated with an integrated case, depending on whether a citizen is applying for or receiving benefits.
+Application for ... c to show that are associated with an application case, or product delivery example, application for Rent Assistance.